KDE/cutehmi/tools/cutehmi.daemon.3/README.md

 # Daemon

-**Obsolete** - this tool is being replaced by [cutehmi.daemon.3](../cutehmi.daemon.3/).

 Console program, which allows one to run QML project in the background.

 Daemon mode is currently supported only on Linux.
 On Windows program can be run in application mode only (`--app` option).

-Any extension that does not provide graphical UI QML component can be loaded as *cutehmi.daemon.2* project.
-Use `--extension` command line argument to specify an extension.
-For example to run [Count Daemon](../../extensions/CuteHMI/Examples/CountDaemon.2/) example use following command.
+Any extension that does not provide graphical UI QML component can be loaded as *cutehmi.daemon.3* project.
+Use positional argument to specify an extension.
+For example to run [Count Daemon](../../extensions/CuteHMI/Examples/CountDaemon.3/) example use following command.
 ```
-cutehmi.daemon.2 --extension="CuteHMI.Examples.CountDaemon.2"
+cutehmi.daemon.3 CuteHMI.Examples.CountDaemon.3
 ```
 Read system logs to investigate whether daemon is running (e.g. `journalctl -n20` on a system with *systemd*).

 One may use `--app` option to tell the program to work as a foreground process (this can be useful when testing projects).
 For example following command runs [Count Daemon](../../extensions/CuteHMI/Examples/CountDaemon.2/) in application mode.
 ```
-cutehmi.daemon.2 --extension="CuteHMI.Examples.CountDaemon.2" --app
+cutehmi.daemon.3 CuteHMI.Examples.CountDaemon.2 --app
 ```

-Default loader picks `Main.qml` as default QML component to load.
-Component can be specified with `--component` option.
+Default loader picks `Daemon.qml` as default QML component to load.
+Component can be specified with second positional argument.

 One can also use `--init` option to replace default loader with custom one.

 You can use `--help` command line argument to see the list of all possible command line options.

 Setting empty path for PID file option (`--pidfile=`) disables creation of PID file.

-Fore debug builds use `cutehmi.daemon.2.debug` instead of `cutehmi.daemon.2`.
+Fore debug builds use `cutehmi.daemon.3.debug` instead of `cutehmi.daemon.3`.

 ## Linux